Folk saint

 Folk saints are dead people or other spiritually powerful entities (such as indigenous spirits) venerated as saints, but not officially canonized.
 Since they are saints of the "folk", or the populus, they are also called popular saints.
 Like officially recognized saints, folk saints are considered intercessors with God, but many are also understood to act directly in the lives of their devotees.

 Frequently, their actions in life, as well as in death, distinguish folk saints from their canonized counterparts: official doctrine would consider many of them sinners and false idols.
 Their ranks are filled by folk healers, indigenous spirits, and folk heroes.
-Folk saints occur throughout the Catholic world, and they are especially popular in Latin America, where most have small followings; a few are celebrated at the national or even international level.
+Folk saints occur throughout the Catholic and Orthodox world, and they are especially popular in Latin America, where most have small followings; a few are celebrated at the national or even international level.